| MINISTRY IN DAILY LIFE

 ministry is prayed for during the week.
 Include children

+as well as seniors.
 During Lenten services have members give talks about a

 connection between a beatitude and daily life or between